ergo-services/ergo/docs/advanced/observer.md

 A [meta process](../basics/meta-process.md) is not an actor with a mailbox loop; it is a goroutine the framework supervises on an actor's behalf, which is how a TCP connection, a web handler or a port stays attached to a process without blocking it.
 They appear on the relations tab of their owner and open into their own window.

-That window is the actor window in miniature and for the same reasons: mailbox queues and message counters in and out, uptime, the log level and message priority as live controls, and the meta process's own `HandleInspect` state.
+That window is the actor window in miniature and for the same reasons: its two mailbox queues against their size limit, message counters in and out, uptime, the log level and message priority as live controls, and the meta process's own `HandleInspect` state.
 You can send it a message or an exit signal from there, which is how you close one connection out of thousands without touching the process that owns them.

 <details>